Requesting permission for noise pollution during construction and demolition

 Read more about construction noise on Infomill's website

-You can apply for a waiver at municipality if you:
+You can request a waiver from the municipality if you:

 • Want to perform construction and demolition work on weekdays and Saturdays between 7 p.m. and 7 a.m.